-9. And is this typically in bars, pubs, and clubs in town?
+15. And was this typically in bars, pubs, and clubs in the town where you were living at the time?

-Yes

-No CLOSE
+Yes No CLOSE

 Lapsed participation (route 2)

 The following questions were asked only of those directed here from Q8.

 16. Suppose I had asked you the same question a couple of years ago.
 How often, back then, did you typically used to go out and get drunk?